Engineering-Course/LIP_SSL/README.md

 ### Look into People (LIP) Dataset

 The SSL is trained and evaluated on our [LIP dataset](http://hcp.sysu.edu.cn/lip/) for human parsing, or [Alternate Address](http://222.200.181.224/lip).
 Please check it for more model details.
+The dataset is also available [here](http://pan.baidu.com/s/1nvqmZBN)

 ### Pre-trained models